Haplogroup T (mtDNA): Archaeology

-Wilde et al. (2014) tested mtDNA samples from the Yamna culture, the presumed homeland of Proto-Indo-European speakers.
-They found T2a1b in the Middle Volga region and Bulgaria, and T1a both in central Ukraine and the Middle Volga.
-The frequency of T1a and T2 in Yamna samples were each 14.5%, a percentage higher than in any country today and only found in similarly high frequencies among the Udmurts of the Volga-Ural region.
+Wilde et al. (2014) tested mtDNA samples from the Yamnaya culture, the presumed homeland of Proto-Indo-European speakers.
+They found T2a1b in the Middle Volga region in Russia and Bulgaria, and T1a both in central Ukraine and the Middle Volga, Russia.
+The frequency of T1a and T2 in Yamnaya samples were each 14.5%.

 Haplogroup T has also been found among Iberomaurusian specimens dating from the Epipaleolithic at the Afalou prehistoric site in Algeria.
 One ancient individual carried the T2b subclade (1/9; 11%).
 Additionally, haplogroup T has been observed among ancient Egyptian mummies excavated at the Abusir el-Meleq archaeological site in Middle Egypt, which date from the Pre-Ptolemaic/late New Kingdom (T1, T2), Ptolemaic (T1, T2), and Roman (undifferentiated T, T1) periods.
 Fossils excavated at the Late Neolithic site of Kelif el Boroud in Morocco, which have been dated to around 3,000 BCE, have also been observed to carry the T2 subclade.
 Additionally, haplogroup T has been observed in ancient Guanche fossils excavated in Gran Canaria and Tenerife on the Canary Islands, which have been radiocarbon-dated to between the 7th and 11th centuries CE.
-The clade-bearing individuals were inhumed at the Tenerife site, with one specimen found to belong to the T2c1d2 subclade (1/7; 14%).
+The clade-bearing individuals were inhumed at the Tenerife site, with one specimen found to belong to the T2c1d2 subclade (1/7; 14%).AfricaIn Africa, haplogroup T is primarily found among Afro-Asiatic-speaking populations, including the basal T* clade.
+Some non-basal T clades are also commonly found among the Niger-Congo-speaking Serer due to diffusion from the Maghreb, likely with the spread of Islam.